alexcurwood/TravellingSalesman/README.md

 ## Objective

-This project aims to develop 2 basic and 2 enhanced Python algorithms to solve the Travelling Salesman Problem.
+I developed 2 basic and 2 enhanced Python algorithms to solve the Travelling Salesman Problem.
 The algorithms chosen were Basic Greedy Search and Greedy Best First Search.

 ## Contents